READER: Retrieval-Assisted Drafter for Efficient LLM Inference

-Model-based speculative decoding leverages an auxiliary draft model, also referred to as a speculator.
-During each forward pass, the draft model generates multiple candidate tokens that predict the continuation of the output sequence.
-These tokens are then validated in parallel by the main model using a single forward pass.
-If the predictions are confirmed, multiple tokens can be emitted in a single inference step.
-The degree of alignment between the predicted tokens and the true continuation directly influences the speedup achieved.
+Model-based speculative decoding employs an auxiliary draft model, also referred to as a \emph{speculator}.
+In each forward pass, the draft model generates multiple candidate tokens predicting the continuation of the output sequence.
+These tokens are then validated in parallel by the main model within a single forward pass.
+If the predictions are confirmed, multiple tokens can be committed in a single inference step.
+The degree of alignment between the predicted tokens and the true continuation directly determines the speedup achieved.

-Draft models can reuse the internal states of the base model.
-This approach is implemented in Medusa \cite{medusa}, where the authors introduce additional heads trained to predict multiple next tokens.
-Each head functions as an independent draft model, taking hidden states as input, and all can be executed in parallel.